kongware/ftor/README.md

 An import principle of dynamic type systems is to detect type errors as early as possible.
 While this can be done to a certain degree, dynamic type systems never can give a guarantee that a program is free of type errors like static systems can do.
 They are a supplement to unit tests, not a substitute.

 You may wonder why ftor doesn't ship with type classes.
 Unfortunately, there is no way to enable bounded polymorphism along with a pluggable run-time type system without using a pre-compiler.
 As soon as we disable the type system the capability to retrieve the right type class for a given type is also lost.
-For this reason ftor will provide bounded polymorphism merely through explict type dictionary passing - for the time being at least.
+For this reason ftor will provide bounded polymorphism merely through explict type dictionary passing and includes a mechanism to enforce overloaded functions at the type level.

 As opposed to _Flow_ and _TypeScript_ ftor doesn't support subtype polymorphism, because it entails high complexity, such as different forms of type variance, e.g. <a href="https://flow.org/blog/2016/10/04/Property-Variance/">property variance</a> and it has irritating properties like <a href="https://brianmckenna.org/blog/row_polymorphism_isnt_subtyping">automatic upcasting</a>.
 Instead of subtyping ftor offers bounded structural typing, which has similar characteristics but without the drawbacks.